Couples counseling that goes deeper than just talking

 From there, the work moves deeper.
 Through telehealth sessions, you'll learn patterns that might be keeping you stuck — how conflict spirals, why you shut down or push harder, what each partner is really needing underneath the surface.
 Megan creates a safe space where both of you can be honest and vulnerable without fear of judgment.

 Every couple is different, so the approach is tailored to what you need.
 Some couples focus on communication skills.
 Others work through unresolved hurt or betrayal.
 Many discover that once they understand each other's real needs, things naturally start to shift.
-Sessions happen from the comfort of home, making it easier to fit counseling into your busy lives in Frisco, Plano, McKinney, or wherever you are in Texas.

 Who this is for